aliciamchen/color-whistles/README.md

 make
 ```

-NOTE: this takes a couple hours because of `02_pairwise_dists.py`, which computes the pairwise distances between all combinations of the 1989 signals across all participants.
+NOTE: this takes multiple hours.
+The scripts that take a long time are `02_pairwise_dists.py`, which computes the pairwise distances between all combinations of the 1989 signals across all participants, `mds_dims.py` which calculates embeddings for 1 to 7 dimensions.

 Finally, run `stats_and_plots.Rmd` to generate the plots and results of the analyses reported in the paper.